 Because human breeding is largely random, it is more difficult to isolate a disease-causing gene.
-Purebred dogs trace their lineage back several generations through the process of selective inbreeding.
+Purebred dogs, on the other hand, trace their lineage back several generations through the process of selective inbreeding.
 They have been bred for their good characteristics, and the weaker characteristics have been bred out over decades.

-There are 150 dog breeds recognized by the American Kennel Club.
-The diversity of breeds makes it possible for geneticists to more easily identify the specific gene(s) that causes a disease.
+There are 190 dog breeds recognized by the American Kennel Club (AKC).
+This diversity of breeds makes it possible for geneticists to more easily identify the specific genes that cause a disease.